rackersteve/rackspace-how-to/content/cloud-servers/installing-froxlor-on-fedora-31.md

         mysql

 4. Within the MySQL prompt, set the root password with these commands.
-Make sure to replace <PASSWORD> with the password you choose.
+Make sure to replace **<password>** with the password you choose.

         alter user 'root'@'localhost' identified via mysql_native_password;
-        alter user 'root'@'localhost' identified by 'VhfbAQHmY3h2yJQ7VrdK';
+        alter user 'root'@'localhost' identified by 'password';

 5. Exit MariaDB.